Carrier-to-noise ratio: Carrier-to-noise density ratio

-In satellite communications, carrier-to-noise-density ratio (C/N0) is the ratio of the carrier power C to the noise power density N0, expressed in dB-Hz.
+In satellite communications, carrier-to-noise-density ratio (C/N0) is the ratio of the carrier power C to the noise power density N0.
 When considering only the receiver as a source of noise, it is called carrier-to-receiver-noise-density ratio.

 It determines whether a receiver can lock on to the carrier and if the information encoded in the signal can be retrieved, given the amount of noise present in the received signal.
-The carrier-to-receiver noise density ratio is usually expressed in dB-Hz.
+The carrier-to-receiver noise density ratio is usually expressed in decibels.